 The idea of endowing Rome with a national museum dedicated to contemporary arts took shape in 1997 when the then Ministry of Cultural Heritage obtained from the Ministry of Defense a large area in the Flaminio district, first occupied by workshops and pavilions of the former Caserma Montello.

-With the aim of creating a new national museum pole dedicated to contemporary arts, in 1998, an international competition of ideas was announced.
-The announcement included a complex functional plan, with the presence of various museum poles: a museum for architecture and one for the arts of the XXI century, a space for experimental productions, a library, an auditorium, as well as areas for live events and teaching.
+In 1998, an international competition was held.
+It included a complex functional plan, with the presence of various structures such as a museum for architecture and one for the arts of the 21st century, a space for experimental productions, a library, an auditorium, as well as places for live events and teaching.